 We therefore recommend that parties who separate from a de facto relationship seek legal advice in a timely manner in order to ensure that they are both aware of the time limits and aware of what evidence will need to be presented should any dispute arise as to when the de facto relationship ended.

-If you have just separated from a de facto relationship and need advice on how to ensure that you are able to make an application for property settlement under the Family Law Act 1975 please feel free to contact the team at Damien Greer Lawyers on 07 3837 5500 to see how we can help.
+If you have just separated from a de facto relationship and need advice on how to ensure that you are able to make an application for property settlement under the Family Law Act 1975 please contact the team at Damien Greer Lawyers on 07 3837 5500 to see how we can help.